yyyaohhh/tp/docs/UserGuide.md

 ### Exiting the program: `exit`

-You can exit the program using this command.
+You can exit ModCraft using this command.

 Format: `exit`